jonathanwiesel/dotfiles/README.md

 Must be installed manually by double clicking.

+**Remember to enable PowerPack before installing workflows.**

+Alfred configuration must be done manually :disappointed:.

 ***

 ## Dash Docsets

-Dash doesn't support automatic provision so `dash-docsets` stores the one I use.
+Dash doesn't support automatic provision so `dash-docsets` stores the ones I use.

 Remember to install Alfred workflow from Dash settings.